marcinwiacek/pl1/project1/postmortem.md

 In ideal situation disk/keyboard/graphic drivers (when loaded again) are asking already loaded modules if can them switch (modules are signed and when signature is OK, they replace them on-fly)

-In graphic version every process should have graphic driver API for creating windows and graphic driver should register for Ctrl+Tab and just switch from window to window when pressed.
+In graphic version every process should have graphic driver API for creating windows(s) and graphic driver should register for Ctrl+Tab and just switch from window to window when pressed.

 # Registers